Beguiled by bears

 Getting there: It's 14 miles west of Orr, along Country Road 23.

-Hours: It's open from 5 p.m. to dusk Tuesdays-Sundays from Memorial Day through Labor Day.
+Hours: It's open from 5 p.m. to 8 p.m.
+Tuesdays-Sundays from the Saturday of Memorial Day weekend through the Sunday of Labor Day weekend.
 Pets and motorcycles are not allowed.
 Bring insect repellent.

 When to go: June is mating season, so males are off chasing females.
 Expect the greatest numbers in August, when bears start a feeding frenzy to prepare for winter.